 Locations and dates have been confirmed from August to November 2019.
 Council officers can register to attend a free workshop in metropolitan or regional centres by following the instructions below.

 - Log onto the EPA Learning website and search for 'UPSS Capacity Building Workshops' under the Find Courses tab.

 Note: you will need to create an EPA Learning account before you can view the sessions.

 - Select the session you want to attend, add to cart, and proceed.

 - Ensure you receive a booking confirmation email and verify the date and venue you enrolled for.

 These training workshops are only for council officers and attendees should be officers who will be directly responsible for carrying out inspections and taking compliance action at sites with UPSS.

-The EPA will schedule additional workshops if there is enough demand.
+The EPA will schedule additional face-to-face workshops if there is enough demand.